Venkatesh Ramaiah: Biography

 Ramaiah was born in Tirupati and moved to Mumbai, India with his family as a child.
 He obtained his MBBS at Grant Medical College in Mumbai and completed his surgery residency at Temple University's Episcopal Campus in Philadelphia, Pennsylvania.
-He went on to complete a vascular surgery fellowship under renowned surgeon Dr. Edward "Ted" Diethrich at the Arizona Heart Hospital where he practiced for 20 years.
+He went on to complete a vascular surgery fellowship under surgeon Ted Diethrich at the Arizona Heart Hospital, where he practiced for 20 years.
 He resides in Scottsdale with his wife, with whom he has two children.

 Career

 Ramaiah has co-authored over 90 scholarly papers and continues to work in the research and development of new minimally-invasive vascular surgery technologies.
 His notable work includes a patent for the non-occlusive dilation devices used in endovascular procedures.
-He serves as principal investigator for several studies involving endovascular devices and technologies.
+He is principal investigator for several studies involving endovascular devices and technologies.
 In February 2020, Ramaiah performed the first skin-puncture bypass in Arizona on a patient with a complete occlusion of the femoral artery as part of the DETOUR II clinical trial.

 Ramaiah is a co-author of Endovascular and Hybrid Management of the Thoracic Aorta: A Case-based Approach, a textbook on the surgical management of aortic pathologies.